homeflow/homeflow.github.io/_posts/theme-config-options/2017-01-19-custom-flash-messages.md

 {% raw %}
 <script>
 $(document).ready(function(){
-  Ctesius.addConfig('name-of-the-flash-message-to-override', 'you_custom_message');
+  Ctesius.addConfig('name-of-the-flash-message-to-override', 'your_custom_message');
 });
 </script>
 {% endraw %}
 {% endhighlight %}

-This should typically be added to your 'js_event_registers.liquid' file, although can be added to the page where needed.
+This should typically be added to your 'js_event_registers.liquid' file, although they can be added to a specific page where needed.

 If your theme is not bespoke, then 'your_custom_message' should be replaced with a content block so that future users of the theme can add custom content.